OK Google Doesn’t Work In Your Country? Don’t Worry, It Does Now

 One of the great new features of Android KitKat is OK Google, the voice command that prompts your phone to accept verbal questions.
 The problem is, it’s limited to specific devices and is restricted to the USA and only if you’re speaking English.
 Let’s change that.

 Let’s be reasonable: this is a “bells and whistles” enhancement.
 Very few users will consider the inability to use the OK Google hot phrase a deal breaker when buying a non-Nexus 5 device.
 In fact, it is entirely likely that the tool will be baked into all official ROMs within the next couple of years, just like many other new features that have been added in the past.

 However, OK Google is remarkably useful, enabling hands-free access to search, messaging and task creation, all of which are particularly welcome when driving.
 You might even use OK Google when working on a document on your PC, your phone placed next to your keyboard awaiting commands.

-Fixing these omissions is easy using the free app Open Mic+ For Google Now, which you should install before reading the next section.
+Fixing these omissions is easy using the free app Open Mic+ For Google Now [No Longer Available], which you should install before reading the next section.

 Configuring Open Mic+

 After installation, open your app drawer and launch Open Mic+.
 You’ll be presented with a button to start and stop the tool, but first scroll past this and look at the Activation section.
 Here you will see options for Hot Phrase Detection, Wave Detection for initializing Google Now with a gesture and Shake Detection, which requires you to wobble your phone to use OK Google.